Muz32/webscraping-challenge/README.md

 - Martian Year:visual estimate terrestrial days in a Martian year.

-Visualizations such as bar charts for temperature and pressure provide a clear representation of the climate trends on Mars.
+Visualizations such as bar charts for temperature and pressure are included to provide a clear representation of the climate trends on Mars.

 ## Websites used for scraping data